sigmf/SigMF/rfc-metadata.md

 ### Files

+One complete <NAME> consists of two files: a `metadata` file and a `dataset` file.
+The dataset file is a binary file for storing samples, and the metadata file contains information that describes the dataset.

 1. The metadata and dataset MUST be separate files.
 2. A metadata file MUST only describe one dataset file.

-#### Dataset File

-The purpose of the dataset file is to store the sample set.

-1. The dataset file MUST have a `.data` filename extension.
+3. The dataset file MUST have a `.data` filename extension.
-2. The dataset file MUST be a 'flat' file that is composed only of sample data and MUST NOT contain any other characters (e.g., delimiters, whitespace, line-endings, `EOF` characters, etc.,).
+4. The dataset file MUST be a 'flat' file that is composed only of sample data and MUST NOT contain any other characters (e.g., delimiters, whitespace, line-endings, `EOF` characters, etc.,).

-#### Metadata File

-The purpose of the metadata file is to describe the dataset to both human users and computer applications that are clients of the dataset.

-1. The metadata file MUST have a `.meta` filename extension.
+5. The metadata file MUST have a `.meta` filename extension.
-2. The metadata file MUST be a [JSON](http://www.json.org/) file, as specified by [ECMA-404](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf), composed of ASCII text.
+6. The metadata file MUST be a [JSON](http://www.json.org/) file, as specified by [ECMA-404](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf), composed of ASCII text.

 ### Metadata Format

+Metadata takes the form of JSON name/value pairs, and are contained within JSON `objects`.
+There are three types top-level objects: `global`, `capture`, and `annotations`.
+The `global` object is composed of name/value pairs.
+The `capture` and `annotations` objects contain an array of sorted objects, which are called `capture segments` and `annotation segments`, respectively.
+These `segments` are composed of name/value pairs.
+The names of the name/value pairs can be namespaced for further structure.

 1. The entire contents of the metadata file MUST be contained within a single JSON object (i.e., the first character of the file MUST be '{' and the last